Sortavala: Administrative and municipal status

+Aside from the town of Sortavala, the urban settlement includes the rural localities of Khyumpyolya, Krasnaya Gorka, Lakhdenkyulya, Lamberg, Nukuttalakhti, Oyavoys, Rantue, Tokkarlakhti, Valaam and Zarechye.
+Krasnaya Gorka, Lamberg, Nukuttalakhti, Oyavoys, Rantue, Tokkarlakhti and Zarechye are located on the island of Riekkalansaari, while Valaam is located on the eponymous island of Valaam.

 Transportation

 Sortavala is a railway station on the Khiytola-Matkaselkä railway.

 Layout and development

 Architecture

-The central part of the city consists mainly of stone 3-4-storey buildings built at the beginning of the XX century (until the 1930s).
-As a rule, these are buildings in the style of Northern Art Nouveau (national Romanticism), neoclassicism, the most recent — functionalism, their authors are the most famous Finnish architects Uno Werner Ullberg, Gottlieb Eliel Saarinen, Johan Jacob Arenberg, etc. In addition, a large number of wooden buildings built in the middle of the XIX century, usually in the Empire style, have been preserved.
+The central part of the city consists mainly of stone 3–4-storey buildings built at the beginning of the 20th century (until the 1930s).
+As a rule, these are buildings in the style of Northern Art Nouveau (national Romanticism), neoclassicism, the most recent — functionalism, their authors are the most famous Finnish architects Uno Werner Ullberg, Gottlieb Eliel Saarinen, Johan Jacob Arenberg, etc. In addition, a large number of wooden buildings built in the middle of the 19th century, usually in the Empire style, have been preserved.
 The most notable buildings are: